Georgios Pamlidis

-Georgios Pamlidis (Γεώργιος Παμλίδης; born 13 November 1993) is a Greek professional footballer who plays as a forward for Super League club PAS Giannina.
+Georgios Pamlidis (Γεώργιος Παμλίδης; born 13 November 1993) is a Greek professional footballer who plays as a forward for Super League 2 club Kalamata, on loan from Aris.

 Career

 Thermaikos Korinos

 Pamlidis started his career from a local amateur team from Pieria, Thermaikos of Korinos.

 Achilleas Neokaisareia

 On 28 August 2013, he signed for Footaball League 2 club Achilleas Neokaisareia.

 Ergotelis

 After 1 year, he gained the attention of Super League club Ergotelis and, within a month's trial, he signed a 5-years contract with the Cretan team.

 Loan to AEL

 On 30 January 2015, he was given on loan to AEL till the end of the 2014–15 season.

 Kerkyra

 On 28 December 2015, Pamlidis reportedly signed for Football League side Kerkyra, after legally filing for his contract with Ergotelis to be terminated, due to unpaid wages.
 He was officially announced by Kerkyra on 7 January 2016.

 Apollon Smyrnis

 On 5 July 2021, Greek Super League club Apollon Smyrnis announced Pamlidis had signed a contract with the club, with the duration of the contract and the shirt number not being disclosed.